An inside look into Patrick Mahomes’ private jet - NewsBreak

 An inside look into Patrick Mahomes’ private jet

-KANSAS CITY, Mo. — Kansas City Chiefs quarterback Patrick Mahomes has a number of flashy endorsements: Oakley, Hy-Vee and State Farm just to name a few.
+KANSAS CITY, Mo.
+(WDAF) — Kansas City Chiefs quarterback Patrick Mahomes has a number of flashy endorsements: Oakley, Hy-Vee and State Farm, just to name a few.

 “It’s a partnership we’ve had even before his first full season at starting quarterback,” Airshare CEO John Owen said.